shlomiassaf/ngx-modialog/README.md

   * POC implementation of JS Native modal (window.alert/prompt/confirm) to demonstrate a hostile takeover :)

-## Built with angular 2
+## Built with angular

 ## Features

-  - Easy to use API via Fluent API Presets (alert, propmt, confirm)
+  - Easy to use API via Fluent API Presets (alert, prompt, confirm)
   - Can render Component's, TemplateRef's and literal string
   - Extendable via plugins.